vectorgraphics/pdfv3dReader/README.md

 ***
 **NOTE FOR FUTURE DEVELOPMENT**
 ***
-webpacks worker script is a bit finicky, so we have to use a tedious workaround, in dist/reader.html paste the generated pdf.worker in the workerScript tag then change the reader.js line
+webpacks worker script is a bit finicky, so we have to use a tedious workaround, in dist/reader.html paste the generated pdf.worker in the workerScript tag (Do this ONLY if new worker is made) then change the reader.js line